-- Deep relaxation as if it is deep massage.
+- Profound relaxation as if it is deep massage.
 Let go every muscle contraction.
-It can be achieved through focusing on every part of your body, gradually from head to toe per se.
+It can be achieved by focusing on every part of your body, gradually from head to toe per se.

 - Get into your level of meditation, usually by counting down or by visualizing a path or something like that.
 This is when you enter the trance-like state.
 It is the meditative state.

-- Build your imaginary, very private recreational mansion.
-You will get a separate section below on that as this can benefit you in a number of ways.
+- Build your imaginary, private recreational mansion.
+You will get a separate section below on that as this can benefit you in many ways.

 - Increase your power of all-sensory visualization.
 Feel these as you progress through days of practice: